Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Upper Bound of 1.5 for Equal-Length Periods

 \begin{lemma} A solution to any instance $\calJ$ of width at most $3$ consisting of unit-length demand periods can be computed in polynomial time. \end{lemma}

-\begin{proof} We shift all demands in time, so that $\calJ$ is entirely contained in interval~$[0,3]$.
-Recall that $\COST$ is the warehouse ordering cost and $\cost$ is the ordering cost of retailer $\rho \in\braced{1,2,\ldots,m}$.
-Without loss of generality, we can assume that all retailers $1,2,\ldots,m$ have some demands.
+\begin{proof} Shift all demands in time, so that $\calJ$ is entirely contained in interval~$[0,3]$.
+Recall that $\COST$ is the warehouse ordering cost and $\costof{\rho}$ is the ordering cost of retailer $\rho \in[m]$.
+Without loss of generality, assume that $m\ge 1$ and each retailer has at least one demand.